camarguinho/eda-challenge/README.md

 [Strimzi](https://strimzi.io/ provides a way to run an Apache Kafka cluster on OpenShift in various deployment configurations.

-This powerfull operator is available (already deployed and ready) in your OpenShift cluster.
+This powerful operator is available (already deployed and ready) in your OpenShift cluster.
 Use it! 😉

 These references are very useful for you: